-Employee compensation is a topic that HR leaders come back to year after year.
-It touches many points of employee management, impacting team member engagement, satisfaction, and retention.
+Employee compensation is a topic that HR leaders come back to year after year since it heavily impacts team member engagement, satisfaction, and retention.
 In particular, incentive compensation plans require careful consideration and strategic planning.

 - Frequently Asked Questions about Incentive Plans

-- Best Practices For Managing Employee Incentive Plans
+- Types of Employee Incentive Plans

 Frequently Asked Questions about Incentive Plans

-What is an incentive plan?
+What is an incentive compensation plan?

 How do employee incentive plans work?

-What are the benefits of employee incentive plans?
+What are the benefits of incentive plans?

 - Increased employee motivation and productivity.
 With concrete targets, employees can better focus on the tasks that support these efforts.
 And, with incentives and prizes to motivate them, employees will work even harder to achieve those goals.

 - Fun rewards for meeting certain targets.
-Who wouldn’t love getting an extra PTO day or a GrubHub gift card for accomplishing a task?
+Who wouldn’t love getting an extra PTO day or a GrubHub gift card for accomplishing a value-added task?

 When creating an incentive compensation plan, organization leaders need to first consider if their work environment better supports an individual or team-based program.

 Individual employee incentive plans are compensation programs that focus on targets and rewards for just one team member.